Understanding the challenge of reproductive damage from cancer treatment.

 Whether or not your fertility is affected depends on factors such as:

-There is potentially higher risk of genetic damage in sperm collected after initiation of chemotherapy although the good news is that no research studies indicate a higher incidence of birth defects for babies whose fathers underwent cancer treatment in the past.
+There is a potentially higher risk of genetic damage in sperm collected after the initiation of chemotherapy, although the good news is that no research studies indicate a higher incidence of birth defects for babies whose fathers underwent cancer treatment in the past.

-It is strongly recommended that sperm be collected before initiation of treatment because the quality of the sample and sperm DNA integrity may be compromised after a single treatment.
-Although sperm counts and quality of sperm may be decreased even before initiation of therapy, and even if there is urgent need to initiate chemotherapy such that there is limited time to obtain adequate ejaculate specimens, these concerns should not prevent patients from banking sperm.
+It is strongly recommended that sperm be collected before the initiation of treatment because the quality of the sample and sperm DNA integrity may be compromised after a single treatment.
+Although sperm counts and quality may be decreased even before the initiation of therapy, and even if there is an urgent need to initiate chemotherapy and there is limited time to obtain adequate ejaculate specimens, these concerns should not prevent patients from banking sperm.